learnk8s/learnk8s.io/src/yaml-validation/content.md

 As an example, using the latest tag in the container images isn't considered a best practice.

-However, Kubeval doesn't report that as an error and it will validate the YAML without warnings.
+However, Kubeval doesn't report that as an error, and it will validate the YAML without warnings.

-_What if you want to score the YAML and catch violations such as the latest tag?
-How can you check your YAML files against best practices?_
+_What if you want to score the YAML and catch violations such as the latest tag?_

+_How can you check your YAML files against best practices?_

 ## Kube-score

-[Kube-score](https://github.com/zegl/kube-score) analyses a specified YAML manifest and scores it against in-built checks.
+[Kube-score](https://github.com/zegl/kube-score) analyses YAML manifests and scores them against in-built checks.

-These checks have been created based on security recommendations and best practices such as:
+These checks are selected based on security recommendations and best practices, such as:

 - Running containers as a non-root user.
 - Specifying health checks for pods.
-- Specifying resource requests and limits.
+- Defining resource requests and limits.

 The result of a check can be _OK_, _WARNING_, or _CRITICAL_.